 Participate with us by downloading our 2021 Lent Guide.

 We believe that many of the traditions of our faith can have rich impact and personal meaning.

-Lent is a 40-day season of prayer, reflection, and repentance in preparation for the celebration of Easter.
-It is meant to represent the 40 days Jesus spent in the wilderness (Matthew 4:1-11) before beginning His ministry which culminated in His death (Good Friday) and resurrection (Easter).
+Lent is most often associated with the Catholic Church but is practiced by Christians across denominations.
+The 40 days of Lent are representative of the time Jesus spent in the wilderness (Matthew 4:1-11) before beginning His ministry which culminated in His death (Good Friday) and resurrection (Easter).